Darayavaush/decensooru/README.md

 # Decensooru
 Addon userscript for [Better Better Booru](https://github.com/pseudonymous/better-better-booru) v.8.0+ for revealing hidden content on Danbooru.
-The 'placeholder' options for all desired hidden content must be enabled in BBB settings.

 ## Usage
 This tool requires a bit of setup and modification of BBB code in two places: